14 November 2018

 A Daley State Labor Government will elevate the standing of engineering as a profession in New South Wales while also protecting the community by ensuring only qualified, competent engineers do engineering work.

-In Government, Labor will legislate to introduce an Engineers Registration system, aligned with the existing Queensland system, and with legislation currently before the Victorian Parliament.
+Labor will legislate to introduce an Engineers Registration system, aligned with the existing Queensland system, and with legislation currently before the Victorian Parliament.

 Engineering registration underpins competence across the sector and ensures those designing major projects are qualified to scope, design and roll out projects that are on time and on budget, as well as improving workplace health and safety on projects, and safety for members of the public in general.

 Labor’s proposal for Engineering Registration is strongly supported across the engineering profession including by the Local Government Engineer’s Association and its parent body Professionals Australia, as well as by the Institute of Public Works Engineering Australasia, and Local Government NSW.

 A Galaxy Poll in NSW found that most people assumed engineers were registered, and 93 percent of those surveyed supported registration for engineers.

 There is no legal requirement in NSW for infrastructure to be maintained or checked by a registered engineer.
 Cost over-runs and delays on infrastructure projects have become a serious problem in New South Wales.